pinetree1/crispr-dav/Install-and-Run.md

 (6) On the host, open a browser to view the report, index.html, in /Users/xyz/temp/deliverables/GENEX_CR1.

-For example3, first run './prepare_run.pl samplesheet.txt' and then cd to the resulting amplicon directory to run the run.sh.
+For example1_a, first run './prepare_run.pl samplesheet.txt' and then cd to the resulting amplicon directory to run the run.sh.

 The general steps for analyzing your own project via the docker are similar.
-You'll need to prepare a set of input files: conf.txt, amplicon.bed, site.bed, sample.site, fastq.list, and run.sh, similar to those in the examples; and prepare reference genome or amplicon sequence.
-The important thing is to share your data directories with the container.
+You'll need to prepare samplesheet (or a set of input files: conf.txt, amplicon.bed, site.bed, sample.site, fastq.list, and run.sh, similar to those in the examples); and prepare reference genome or amplicon sequence.
+The important thing is to share your data directories with the container when starting the container.
 For example, assuming that there are 3 directories on the host related to your project:

     /Users/xyz/temp/project: contains the input files.